Best and Worst Excuses for Being Late to Work

 Other excuses that work well include having an appointment, a sick child, a school delay, car trouble, mass transit delays, a family emergency or illness, house problems, or waiting for a service person for repairs.

-There were also some strange excuses in this year's survey.
+There were also some strange excuses in the latest survey.
 Even though they are creative, these excuses probably won’t work with your boss or manager.

 - It’s too cold to work.

-- I had morning sickness (it was a man).
+- I had morning sickness.
+(This was from a male employee.)

 - My coffee was too hot and I couldn’t leave until it cooled off.